sumantapakira/big-query-google-trends/readme.md

         print(f"Error querying DMA analysis: {e}")
 ```

-create a high-level executive summary view that provides key performance indicators (KPIs) and system health metrics in a single, easily consumable format.

 Purpose: This view serves as a "dashboard of dashboards" - giving managers and executives an at-a-glance overview of the entire system's status without needing to navigate multiple detailed views.

 ```